Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust3.md

 that trait, like we saw with our `Scene` struct.

-Unfortunately it has several downsides, most notably in my opinion is that it restrictions that can be difficult to work with as we saw with implementing `Clone` on `Box<dyn Trait>`.
+Unfortunately it has several downsides, most notably in my opinion is that it has restrictions that can be difficult to work with as we saw with implementing `Clone` on `Box<dyn Trait>`.
 I hope this will improve in the future as Rust continues to add more features.

 The dynamic dispatch of functions implemented by `dyn Trait` also has some performance overhead as the function needs to be looked up from a table at run time.
-It also blocks the compiler from doing certain optimizations like inlining a function.
-These minor but not nothing.
+This also stops the compiler from doing certain optimizations like inlining a function.
+These are minor but not nothing.

-Its also worth noting that use of `Box<dyn Trait>` requires a heap allocation that could potentially be avoided.
+It's also worth noting that use of `Box<dyn Trait>` requires a heap allocation that could potentially be avoided.

 ## Summary

-To summarise this series there are several ways of doing polymorphism in Rust.
+To summarise this series there are several ways of doing polymorphism in Rust to achieve inheritance-like behaviour.
 Personally I prefer using enums and generics, but trait objects are good to know about for when you need them.

 Hopefully you learnt something new!